bitmeal/docker-nat-router-container-example/README.md

 Tries to ping *internal* from *external*.
 Uses `router` as DNS to resolve *internal* network container names.
 Run with `--abort-on-container-exit` to bring down all containers on individual container exit and observe exit code.

 ```
+# NIX
 docker-compose -f docker-compose.yml -f examples/reverse-fail.yml up --abort-on-container-exit; echo exit code: $?

+# WIN
+docker-compose -f docker-compose.yml -f examples/reverse-fail.yml up --abort-on-container-exit & echo exit code: %errorlevel%
 ```

 ### specify routed subnet or gateway
-Specify IPAM config in compose file and provide the subnet in CIDR notation to the `router` container as `ROUTE_NET=<my.su.bn.et/prefix>`.
-To use a specific gateway
+Find commented sections in `docker-compose.yml` relating to `ROUTE_NET` and/or `ROUTE_GATEWAY`.
+Setup IPAM config, and provide the subnet in CIDR notation to the `router`-container as `ROUTE_NET=<my.su.bn.et/prefix>`, to use a specific subnet.
+To use a specific gateway, provide `ROUTE_GATEWAY` in IPAM config and `router`-container environment.